 Standards play a key role in the development, deployment and operation of smart grid worldwide.
 They are a proven tool to safeguarding interoperability, enabling the different components of a grid to exchange information.

 Various standards development organizations (SDOs) have developed/developing standards related to Smart Grid.
-Within IEEE 802, several working groups including 802.1, 802.3, 802.11, 802.15, 802.16, 802.18, 802.19, 802.21, and 802.22, are active in smart grid standards area.
+Within IEEE 802, working groups including 802.1, 802.3, 802.11, 802.15, 802.16, 802.18, 802.19, 802.21, and 802.22, were active in smart grid standards area.
+Since the inception of 802.24, some of these WGs have entered hibernation.
 There are also various smart grid related activities going on in other SDOs with whom IEEE 802 has a collaborative relationship, such as Telecommunication Industry Association (TIA), European Telecommunications Standards Institute (ETSI), Internet Engineering Task Force (IETF), International Telecommunication Union (ITU), and others.

 Listing of Groups